Hindu funerals in Australia: rites, customs and what to expect

 The 13-day mourning period

-On the 13th day, the shraddha ceremony marks the formal end of the mourning period.
+On the 13th day, a ceremony marks the formal end of mourning.
+In North Indian Hindu communities this day is called terahvin (from the Hindi for "thirteenth"); in other regional traditions it has different names.
+In the days before it, families may perform Sapindikarana, the rite that unites the deceased with the ancestors.
+The exact sequence and names vary significantly by region and community, so confirm with your priest.
 The priest leads prayers, offerings are made to the ancestors, and a meal is prepared for family, friends, and the community.
-The shraddha is both a farewell to the deceased and a reaffirmation of the family's connection to their ancestors.
+The rite is both a farewell to the deceased and a reaffirmation of the family's connection to their ancestors.

 Some communities extend mourning beyond 13 days, with additional observances at 40 days or on the first anniversary.